fluree/docs.flur.ee/src/content/0.15.0/docs/examples/iam.md

 ]
 ```

-Alternatively, to get the same effect from the outset, you could apply the `all` tag to the `_rule/ops` prediate to allow query & transaction operations.
+Alternatively, to get the same effect from the outset, you could apply the `all` tag to the `_rule/ops` predicate to allow query & transaction operations.

 Now, try transacting the following block as an "initiate", and then attempt the same transaction as a "magician" user.